advzr/fglrxFanSpeedControl/README.md

 A short bash script to control a ATI GPU with fglrx dirver.

 Sometimes the automatic fan control in fglrx is not optimal.
-Some people report the fan working always at maximum speed.
-And some me included experience the fan speed never get higher than 30% regardless of the GPU temperature.
-While running the fan at full speed can diminish its life time, using a GPU under heavy load with a slow fan can cause an overheat and break the GPU completely.
+Some people me included experience the fan speed never get higher than 33% regardless of the GPU temperature.
+Using a GPU under heavy load with a slow fan can cause an overheat and break the GPU completely.

 A possible solution for this is to manually change the GPU fan speed with the following command: